Redistricting: The Road to Reform

 Governors and the Redistricting Process

-It is 2020 and, despite the coronavirus, the U.S. Census has officially begun.
-Once the numbers are in, the next step—the drawing of new districts both at the state legislative and federal congressional levels will take shape.
-But what role do governors play in the process and could redistricting become an issue in the 2020 gubernatorial races?
+Now that census numbers are starting to arrive, the next step in the process—the drawing of new districts both at the state legislative and federal congressional levels will take shape.
+But what role do governors play in the process?

 The answer, as with many questions of gubernatorial power, is that it depends on the state.
 Different states approach the process in a variety of ways, leaving governors to play vastly different roles in drawing and/or approving new district maps.
 Indeed, some governors play a critical role in the redistricting process, while others have virtually no say at all.
 Even within the states themselves, a governor may play a different role in apportioning state districts than in creating federal districts.